the craziest car designs

 When one hears the name Messerschmitt, one does not typically think of car design.
-However, in the immediate post-World War Two period, Messerschmitt was forbidden from manufacturing aircraft, and so turned their expertise to designing cars.
+However, in the immediate post-World War II period, Messerschmitt was forbidden from manufacturing aircraft, and so turned their expertise to designing cars.

 The KR200 is short for Kabinenroller, which means Scooter with cabin; the designer, Fend Flitzer, had previously experienced success selling a car designed for handicapped drivers.
 When most of these were bought up by able-bodied drivers, Flitzer felt that there was a market for a small, personal car.

 Despite the car’s initial success, the lifting of the ban on Messerschmitt’s aircraft production meant that they lost interest in producing cars, and the design was sold to another company.
 Variations on the KR were produced until the early 1960s – essentially until the German economy had grown enough that cost was no longer the primary factor in car purchases, and more luxury vehicles began to dominate the German market.

 ( 1961 )